-Construction works have started on Whitsunday Regional Council’s $9.6 million Administration Building in Proserpine, which was badly damaged during Ex-Tropical Cyclone Debbie and demolished last year.
+Construction works are underway on Whitsunday Regional Council’s $9.6 million Administration Building in Proserpine, which was badly damaged during Ex-Tropical Cyclone Debbie and demolished.

 Assistant Minister for State Development Julieanne Gilbert said the Queensland Government had allocated $5 million to incorporate a new, improved Local Disaster Coordination Centre.